 Kolkata is quite voyeuristic and does indulge in a public display of affection.
 Do you know why?
-Because the Bengali intellectuals think that love is an act of rebel and we must rebel for dissent.
-So, Victoria Memorial, which is ideally a pre-independence museum of the whites, is infamous for its public display of affection besides being the architectural display that Bongs love so much.
+Because the Bengali intellectuals think love is an act of rebellion and we must rebel for dissent.
+So, the Victoria Memorial, ideally a pre-independence museum of the whites, is infamous for its public display of affection besides being the architectural display Bongs love so much.

 Bengali Stereotypes: Fish- Hilsa